branchwelder/web-technologies/in-class/01_intro.md

 need, and uninstall any you do not use.
 If you're interested, I have compiled a (perhaps outdated) list of the extensions I use [here](/resources/vscode_extensions.md).

+## Get started with your portfolio!

+Follow the instructions for [mp0](/projects/mp0_portfolio/) to start building your first website!